Here are the top Institutional holders of Twilio Inc. (TWLO) shares

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 10.51 million shares valued at $3.56 billion.
 The investor’s holdings represent 6.57% of the TWLO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 10.38 million shares valued at $3.51 billion to account for 6.48% of the shares outstanding.
 The other top investors are Morgan Stanley which holds 9.26 million shares representing 5.79% and valued at over $3.13 billion, while Jennison Associates LLC holds 5.01% of the shares totaling 8.02 million with a market value of $2.71 billion.

-Twilio Inc. (NYSE: TWLO) is -5.53% lower on its value in year-to-date trading and has touched a low of $79.25 and a high of $457.30 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The TWLO stock was last observed hovering at around $327.61 in the last trading session, with the day’s loss setting it -7.82%.
+Twilio Inc. (NYSE: TWLO) is 0.67% higher on its value in year-to-date trading and has touched a low of $79.25 and a high of $457.30 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The TWLO stock was last observed hovering at around $321.20 in the last trading session, with the day’s gains setting it 19.56%.

-The stock witnessed a -15.31% loss in the last 1 month and extending the period to 3 months gives it a -11.97%, and is -10.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.19% over the week and 6.85% over the month.
+The stock witnessed a -13.65% loss in the last 1 month and extending the period to 3 months gives it a -2.78%, and is 4.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.37% over the week and 6.94% over the month.

 Twilio Inc. (TWLO) Analyst Forecasts